Building Regulations and Planning Permissions

 The Sunday Times Features Low Carbon IQ Glass Project

-This is the national standard for the construction of new homes with a sustainable design that aims to reduce carbon emissions.
-Introduced in April 2007, it measures sustainability using categories of sustainable design.
-The Code gives a 1-6 star rating to provide a value to the sustainability performance of the entire home.
-It also sets the lowest standard for energy consumption and water use.
-The Code has replaced the EcoHomes scheme, which was created by the Building Research Establishment (BRE).
-It is a voluntary standard that when used can assist new home buyers with information about the environmental impact of their home, as well as an idea of what the running costs of it might be.
+This was the national standard for the construction of new homes with a sustainable design that aimed to reduce carbon emissions.
+Introduced back in April 2007, it measured sustainability using categories of sustainable design.
+The Code gave a 1-6 star rating to provide a value to the sustainability performance of the entire home.
+It also set the lowest standard for energy consumption and water use.
+The Code replaced the EcoHomes scheme, which was created by the Building Research Establishment (BRE).
+It was a voluntary standard that when used assisted new home buyers with information about the environmental impact of their home, as well as an idea of what the running costs of it might be.

-A 6-star rating is the highest, showing that the building has achieved the highest standards in criteria including energy and CO2 emissions, water, materials, ecology, surface water run-off, health and well-being and pollution.
-The Code aims to show buyers the sustainability of a building and to ensure that more new buildings are built to a standard that keeps energy consumption low, creating more eco-friendly buildings.
-The standards to meet a star rating are higher than the standard required for building regulations but can be feasibly achieved by the building industry.
-These are assessed by accredited independent assessors and a Code certificate will be given to show the overall sustainability rating and a breakdown of how it was achieved.
-An interim certificate can be issued after an initial assessment at the design stage and the final certificate is issued following post completion checks.
+A 6-star rating was the highest, showing that the building achieved the highest standards in criteria including energy and CO2 emissions, water, materials, ecology, surface water run-off, health and well-being and pollution.
+The Code aimed to show buyers the sustainability of a building and to ensure more new buildings were built to a standard that kept energy consumption low, creating more eco-friendly buildings.
+The standards that met a star rating was higher than the standard required for Building Regulations but was feasibly achieved by the building industry.
+These were assessed by accredited independent assessors and a Code certificate was given to show the overall sustainability rating and a breakdown of how it was achieved.
+An interim certificate was issued after an initial assessment at the design stage and the final certificate was issued following post completion checks.

 SH_image_3